A Chess Set

 Horses and Chariots and Cannons are manned.

-With regard to Princesses being forbidden to face each other along an otherwise (between them) unoccupied file - see earlier: this is also the case for the Royal pieces in Meridian, RiverQi and Shadow.....the representational aspects of this are that these Royal pieces have a talismanic Sceptre (Staff in the case of the Sorceress of Shadow) that can send rays (vertically forwards only) along unoccupied squares along files, but they only have effect against the opposing Royal piece and these pieces may not move into them or be exposed to them - there should be ornamental Sceptres/Staffs for these pieces.
+With regard to Princesses being forbidden to face each other along an otherwise (between them) unoccupied file - see earlier: the representational aspects of this are that these Royal inhabitants have a talismanic Sceptre that can send rays vertically forwards along unoccupied squares along files (pieces block them but are unharmed), but they only have effect against the opposing Princess and they may not move into them or be exposed to them - there should be ornamental Sceptres for them…..the Sceptres are actually coloured silver (as would be other ornamental Steps items where suited, for example Swords) though called the Green and Blue Sceptres after their Territories - they are the same ones that feature in RiverQi at a future time when they are called the Northern and Southern Sceptres (they can also be called this in QiPlacements if preferred) – the Empresses of RiverQi have them and should be ornamented so.

 After the battle the Stream was to eventually become a large River – see the game RiverQi later.